jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 ## Backups

-Jenkins X is integrated with [velero](https://velero.io) to support backing up the state of Jenkins X (the kubernetes and custom resources together with persistent volumes).
+Jenkins X is integrated with [Velero](https://velero.io) to support backing up the state of Jenkins X (the Kubernetes and custom resources together with persistent volumes).

-To enable velero add the following to your `jx-requirements.yml`:
+To enable Velero add the following to your `jx-requirements.yml`:

 ```yaml
 storage: